Denver to Detroit

 No matter how beautiful Denver was and all the things I absolutely loved about living there a part of my heart was always in Detroit.
 Michigan memorabilia sprinkled my apartment and I always wore my Detroit shirts while working at the hospital.
 Anyone who knew anything about me knew I loved Detroit.

 Apparently I like to move in time for my birthday and so right in time to be thirty-one I headed home.
 My mom and I drove my Civic back to Michigan while drinking way too much coffee and singing to the radio.
 I'll never forget that trip.
 I was waiting to cry, change my mind or feel an overwhelming sense of sadness but it never came.
 I knew in my heart Detroit was calling me home.
-I took a travel nursing position at Children's Hospital of Michigan and continued to do my Isagenix business.
+I took a travel nursing position at Children's Hospital of Michigan and unpacked my bags.

 I didn't know exactly what the future would hold but I knew I was right where I was supposed to be.